codeandrelax/DelayEffectPedal/README.md

 Tool used for schematics drwaing and pcb layout is [KiCad](https://www.kicad.org/), version 7.0.7

 Tools used to draw block image is [ExcaliDraw](https://excalidraw.com/).

+## TO DO

+Add vias where there's empty space.